 On This Date

-- Youngstown State is 4-4 in its history when playing on Jan.
-24. The Penguins have won three of their last four contests on the date and are 2-1 in Horizon League play on Jan.
-24.
+- YSU is 4-7 in its history in games played on Nov.
+28. The Penguins have won three of their last six after starting 1-4 on the date.

 Series with Oakland

 - Youngstown State is 6-8 all time against Oakland, and the home team was won all five meetings since the Golden Grizzlies joined the Horizon League in 2013-14.

 - YSU is 2-5 all-time at Oakland, with the last win in Rochester coming on Jan.
 8, 2000, when both teams were in the Mid-Continent Conference.
 The Penguins lost 85-82 at Oakland last year when they were outscored 8-2 over the final 2:20.

 - Last Meeting: YSU scored 14 straight points near the end of the first half and shot 76 percent in the second half to beat Oakland 76-54 on Feb.
 11, 2015, at Beeghly Center.
 After starting 2-for-11 from the field, YSU went 19-for-35 the rest of the game.
 Defensively, the Penguins held Oakland to 54 points, its lowest output in conference play.

 Sophomore Sarah Cash scored a career-high 20 points, and Youngstown State had an impressive display on the defensive end of the floor in a 55-46 win over Robert Morris on Tuesday night at the Beeghly Center.
 YSU improved to 4-0 with the win.